MONY Group PLC Executes Share Buyback Plan - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-MONY Group PLC, a company involved in financial transactions, announced the purchase of 76,881 of its ordinary shares on the London Stock Exchange and Multilateral Trading Facilities, facilitated by Morgan Stanley & Co.
-International Plc.
-This strategic move, executed under previously issued instructions, reflects MONY’s intention to cancel the purchased shares, potentially impacting its share capital and market perception.
+MONY Group PLC, a company involved in financial services, has announced the purchase of 73,202 of its own ordinary shares on the London Stock Exchange and Multilateral Trading Facilities.
+The shares were bought from Morgan Stanley & Co.
+International Plc at prices ranging from 203.2000 pence to 206.6000 pence, with a volume-weighted average price of 204.9100 pence per share.
+This move is part of MONY’s previously announced plan to buy back shares, and the company intends to cancel the purchased shares, which may impact its share capital and market valuation.

 Spark’s Take on GB:MONY Stock